yunjae123/Gym-Tuna/README.md

 # gymbros
-A school of fish selling gym equipments
+A school of fish selling gym merch